 Number of credits required for completion of the program;

 Availability of articulation agreements for transfer of credits;

+Salary/stipend and benefits (e.g. medical insurance, paid time off, travel or conference stipend, professional development funding resources) provided to trainees;

-Tuition/fees and other costs required to complete the program;
+Costs incurred by trainees to complete the program, if any;

-Policies and processes for withdrawal and for refunds of tuition/fees; and
+Policies and processes for withdrawal and for refunds of tuition/fees if applicable; and

 Policies and processes for assignment of clinical experiences.

-At least the following must be made known to all students
+At least the following must be made known to all trainees

-Academic calendar;
+Academic and training program activities calendar;

-Student grievance procedure;
+Trainee grievance procedure;

 Appeals process;

+Resources, services and other mechanisms available to support trainee well-being;

+Description of workplace expectations (e.g. weeks on-call, office hours, virtual versus in-person, etc.) if trainees receive a salary or stipend;

 Criteria for successful completion of each segment of the curriculum and for graduation; and

-Policies by which students may perform clinical work while enrolled in the program.
+Policies by which trainees may perform clinical and non-clinical work while enrolled in the program (i.e. moonlight).

-The sponsor must maintain and make accessible to the public on its website a current and consistent summary of student/graduate achievement that includes one or more of these program outcomes: national credentialing examination(s), programmatic retention, and placement in full or part-time employment in the profession or a related profession as established by the [Name of CoA].
+The sponsor must maintain and make accessible to the public on its website a current and consistent summary of trainee/graduate achievement that includes programmatic retention and placement in full or part-time employment in the profession or a related profession as established by COPACET.
+Programs may include other programmatic outcomes such as national credentialing examination(s) performance, graduate satisfaction and employer satisfaction.

 Lawful and Non-discriminatory Practices

-All activities associated with the program, including student and faculty recruitment, student admission, and faculty employment practices, must be non-discriminatory and in accord with federal and state statutes, rules, and regulations.
-There must be a faculty grievance procedure made known to all paid faculty.
+All activities associated with the program, including trainee and faculty recruitment, trainee admission, trainee and faculty employment practices, must be non-discriminatory and in accord with federal and state statutes, rules, and regulations.
+There must be a trainee and faculty grievance procedure made known to all paid trainees and faculty.

-(Instruction to CoA: For non-US based programs, the CoA must follow CAAHEP’s policy and guidance relating to non-US based sponsors.)

 Safeguards

-The health and safety of patients/clients, students, faculty, and other participants associated with the educational activities of the students must be adequately safeguarded.
-[Name of profession] students must be readily identifiable as students.
+The health and safety of patients/clients, trainees, faculty, and other participants associated with the educational activities of the trainees must be adequately safeguarded.
+Clinical ethics trainees must be readily identifiable as trainees.

-All activities required in the program must be educational and students must not be substituted for staff.
+All activities required in the program must be educational and trainees must not be substituted for staff.
+Trainee well-being must also be adequately safeguarded and considered when planning and developing program requirements and training activities.

+The requirement that trainees not be substituted for staff requires that supervision or mentorship is available in the activities in which a trainee is engaged.
+This means that a trainee can engage in a program activity independently when they have met the requisite competencies to do so as determined by the program, but that they continue to have timely access to staff or mentor for further support or supervision as needed.

-Student Records
+Trainee Records

-Grades and credits for courses must be recorded on the student transcript and permanently maintained by the program sponsor in an accessible and secure location.
-Students and graduates must be given directions on how to access their records.
-Records must be maintained for student admission, advisement, and counseling while the student is enrolled in the program.
+Grades and credits for courses must be recorded and permanently maintained by the program sponsor in an accessible and secure location.
+Trainees and graduates must be given directions on how to access their records.
+Records must be maintained for trainee admission, advisement, and counseling while the trainee is enrolled in the program.

 Substantive Change

-The sponsor must report substantive change(s) as described in Appendix A to [Name of CoA] in a timely manner.
-Additional substantive changes to be reported to [Name of CoA] within the time limits prescribed include:
+The sponsor must report substantive change(s) as described in Appendix A to COPACET in a timely manner

-(Instruction to CoA: Substantive changes are those for which the CoA may need to take immediate action.
-List specific substantive changes to be reported, if any.
-CoAs are not required to list additional substantive changes.
-If there are no additional substantive changes to be reported, do NOT include the statement: “Additional substantive changes to be reported to [CoA] within the time limits prescribed.”)

 Agreements

-There must be a formal affiliation agreement or memorandum of understanding between the program sponsor and all other entities that participate in the education of the students describing the relationship, roles, and responsibilities of the program sponsor and that entity.
+There must be a formal affiliation agreement or memorandum of understanding between the program sponsor and all other entities that participate in the education or clinical training of the trainees describing the relationship, roles, and responsibilities of the program sponsor and that entity.

 APPENDIX A